China's premier tells German CEOs biggest risk is lack of cooperation

-Li met with the heads of corporate titans like Mercedes-Benz MBGn.DE, SAP SAPG.DE and Siemens Energy ENR1n.DE on Monday in Berlin ahead of Chinese-German government consultations on Tuesday at the start of his first official trip overseas.
+Li met with the heads of corporate titans like Mercedes-Benz MBGn.DE and Siemens Energy ENR1n.DE on Monday in Berlin ahead of Chinese-German government consultations on Tuesday at the start of his first official trip overseas.

-German blue-chips Covestro 1COV.DE, BASF BASFn.DE and Merck MRCG.DE also confirmed that their CEOs had been present at the meeting, but declined to provide details on what was discussed.

-Covestro said it was in favour of keeping ties with China stable, adding it saw the continuation of economic and technological relations as being in the interest of Germany and the EU despite growing geopolitical tensions.

 The premier will also head to Paris for an official visit and to attend a financial conference on June 22 to 23.